DanielFF2/IdepenAI/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 How to use pg_agent (example BipedalWalker):

-#Remeber you have to install all of the imports via your terminal, a guide is placed under this example
+#Remember you have to install all of the imports via your terminal, a guide is placed under this example

 import numpy as np
 import torch